lenamuit/Test_Singleton/README.md

     tv.setText(data.getSavedText());
 }
 ```
 ## III.
 Conclusion
 As you see, this solution is very simple to implement in your project.
 And it's very effective.
-(I hope)
 The key of this solution is [dagger](https://github.com/square/dagger).
 I love [dagger](https://github.com/square/dagger).
 It's the dependency injector framework built for Android.
 You can read more about dagger here https://github.com/square/dagger.
 If you have any questions or idea, please give me an issue.